kubernetes/test-infra/mungegithub/README.md

 ### Instructions on turning up a new submit-queue instance.

-The steps below make use of the utility cluster which runs the existing submit-queues.
+The steps below make use of the mungegithub cluster which runs the existing submit-queues.

 * Create a new directory for the repo on which you want to run the submit-queue instance.
 For example, if we want to call it `<TARGET>`, we create `contrib/submit-queue/deployments/<TARGET>`.
 * Add a service.yaml, pv.yaml, pvc.yaml, secret.yaml, configmap.yaml to the directory and configure them appropriately.